jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-31-they-live-vs-buckaroo-bonzai-exposing-the-hidden-truth.md

 ![0009](/images/2015/03/bonzai-0009.jpg)

-In what is the most puzzling part of this entire sequence, Bonzai begins to write on his hand ...
+In what is the most puzzling part of this entire sequence (at the time -- we find out later what he's doing), Bonzai begins to write on his hand ...

 ![0010](/images/2015/03/bonzai-0010.jpg)